-IT’s SAFE TO SAY that you probably know someone in one of Canada’s finest choral ensembles.
+CHANCES ARE GOOD that you know a musician in one of Canada’s finest choral ensembles.
 After all, Winnipeg is host to more than a few.
 Take The Winnipeg Singers.
 Led by conductor Yuri Klaz, the choir has toured Europe and Asia to great fanfare.
 They are an ensemble on the international stage — but they are our choir, a bedrock of the Winnipeg cultural community whose reputation resonates well beyond.

-All this context is interesting, but these works’ beauty transcends the political maneuvering and religious disputes that surrounded their creation.
+All this context is interesting, but these works’ beauty transcends the worldly squabbles and maneuverings that may surround their creation.
+Bach’s Lutheran Masses are filled with the sincerity and passion that marked his spiritual devotions, and Handel Water Music is a joy from beginning to end.
 They are timeless works to be enjoyed by all.

 Manitoba Chamber Orchestra

 Anne Manson, Music Director